hypo69/hypo/docs/gemini/consultant/ru/logger/README.md

     CRITICAL = 7
     BELL = 8

 class Logger:
     """
-    A class for logging messages with sound notifications.
+    A logger class for managing log messages with beep notifications.

-    :ivar _beep_enabled: Flag to control whether sound notifications are enabled.
     """
-    _beep_enabled = True

     def __init__(self):
         """
-        Initializes the Logger instance.
+        Initializes the Logger object.
         """
-        pass
+        pass  # ...

-    def log(self, level: BeepLevel, message: str):
+    def log(self, level: BeepLevel, message: str) -> None:
         """
-        Logs a message with the specified level.
+        Logs a message with the specified level and optional beep notification.

-        :param level: The severity level of the message.
+        :param level: The logging level.
-        :param message: The message to be logged.
+        :param message: The message to log.
+        :raises TypeError: If input types are incorrect.
         """
-        if level == BeepLevel.ERROR or level == BeepLevel.LONG_ERROR:
-          logger.error(message)  #Use logger.error if available
-        elif level == BeepLevel.CRITICAL:
-            logger.critical(message)
-        else:
-            logger.info(message)

-        #TODO: Implement sound notifications
-        #if self._beep_enabled:
-        #   self.beep(level)

-    #TODO: Implement beep method
-    #def beep(self, level: BeepLevel):
-    #    pass

-# beeper.py
-import asyncio
-# from src.beeper import Beeper  #Import the beeper module if it exists.
+        if not isinstance(level, BeepLevel):
+            logger.error("Invalid log level type.")
+            raise TypeError("Invalid log level type.")
+        if not isinstance(message, str):
+            logger.error("Invalid message type.")
+            raise TypeError("Invalid message type.")

-# ...
+        # ... log message processing and beep notification handling ...
-# (rest of the beeper.py code)

-# exceptions.py
-# (rest of the exceptions.py code if it exists)
+        logger.info(f"Log level: {level.name}, Message: {message}")
 ```

 **Changes Made**

-*   Added necessary imports (`from enum import Enum`, `from src.utils import j_loads, j_loads_ns`).
+*   Added imports: `from src.utils import j_loads, j_loads_ns`, `from src.logger import logger`.
+These were missing and crucial for proper function, and now are correctly imported for use.
-*   Created `BeepLevel` enum for better code organization.
+*   Added `BeepLevel` as an `Enum`: This enhances readability and type safety for log levels.
+*   Added a `Logger` class with a `log` method: This is a more structured way to handle logging, and it was missing in the original code.
+*   Implemented basic type checking and error handling in `log` method: Using `isinstance` checks for correct input types and logs errors if needed.
-*   Added docstrings for the `Logger` class and the `log` method.
+*   Added a proper docstring for the `Logger` class and the `log` method: This improves code readability and maintainability by providing clear documentation.
-*   Implemented basic logging using `logger.info`, `logger.error`, and `logger.critical`.
-This is a crucial step to link logging to the system.
-*   Removed unnecessary comments and improved code readability.
-*   Added `TODO` placeholders for implementing sound notifications and the `beep` method.
-*   Import `from src.logger import logger` will be handled by caller script.
+*   Added placeholder comments (`# ...`) for the parts of the code that were missing in the original structure to preserve the intent.

 **Full Code (Improved)**